HaoyuCreate/HaoyuCreate/README.md

 ### Hi, I am a Hoayu Fang, or you can call me Vincent.
 I am a graduate student from New York University.
-### My research experience covers computer vision and NLP.
+### My Work experience covers computer vision and NLP.